 This post may contain affiliate links.
 Please read our disclosure policy.

-It’s amazing on its own, in a sugar cone or as a margarita float – because why not?
+It’s amazing on its own, in a sugar cone, or as a margarita float – because why not?
 Or try this creamier Orange sherbet, too.

 - Simple Syrup – Adds just the right amount of sweetness to sorbet.
 You can make your own by combining equal parts sugar and water in a saucepan over medium heat.
 Cool to use.

-- Water – Reduces the tartness and provides great consistency for this dairy free treat.
+- Water – Reduces the tartness and provides great consistency for this dairy-free treat.

 - Zest – For even more lime flavor and a little texture, add the zest of 1-2 limes.

-- Fruits – Fold in sliced strawberries or papaya or tropical fruit.
+- Fruits – Fold in sliced strawberries or papaya, or tropical fruit.

 - Whipped Cream – A dollop of whipped cream is always a good idea to top with!

-How To Make Lime Sorbet
+How to Make

-- Combine – Combine lime juice, simple syrup and water in a loaf pan.
+- Combine – Combine lime juice, simple syrup, and water in a loaf pan.

 - Freeze – Freeze overnight or approximately 8 hours.

-How to Freshly Squeeze Limes
+How to Squeeze Fresh Limes

 - Citrus Juicer Attachment – Affix to your KitchenAid Mixer.
 Cut lemon into half.
 Turn mixer on 2 or 4 and press lime on attachment with a bowl underneath to capture the juice.